1. Margin Account

 2-1. deposit SGD, USD or HKD, then trade in the corresponding market(s) using the deposited cash without financing; or

-Notes on 2-2: The settlement date of currency exchange is T+2.
+Notes on 2-2: The settlement date of currency conversion is T+2.
 If you prefer that no financing interest is incurred, you may refer to the following tips based on the rules made by Exchanges:

 [You may also immediately carry out the above operations, which might incur the corresponding financing interest.]